SymfonyCasts/api-platform3/sfcasts/validation-security.md

 ## Configuration the Operations

-But before run wild and add constraints, let's specify the `operations`... so we only have the ones we need: `new Get()`, `new GetCollection()`, `new Post()`... we'll add some config to *that* in a moment... as well as `new Patch()` and `new Delete()`.
+But before we run wild and add constraints, let's specify the `operations`... so we only have the ones we need: `new Get()`, `new GetCollection()`, `new Post()`... we'll add some config to *that* in a moment... as well as `new Patch()` and `new Delete()`.